keithagroves/agent-to-service/README.md

 - **`sampling`**: Request LLM completions

 Additional task types for local operations, resource handling, and advanced workflows are under development.

 #### **Requests**
 Requests represent single API operations, designed for clarity and simplicity.
 Each request is defined by:
 - One endpoint
 - One HTTP method
 - A well-defined input/output contract

+In theory, requests could be defined using various protocols (AsyncAPI, OpenAPI, GraphQL, etc).
+Here is an example of OpenAPI implementation.
+Note that there is only one path to choose from to ensure there is no ambiguity.

 Example:
 ```yaml